 Look after people

-“We have a focus on work-life balance, so our kitchen team works five single shifts and a 38 hour week – if there’s any occasional over time it’s paid as such.
+“A focus on work-life balance is important, so our kitchen team works five single shifts and a 38 hour week – if there’s any occasional over-time it’s paid as such.
 It’s cultural, and you need to recognise that people have a life outside of hospitality.
 For too many years, employers have required staff to have this crazy level of focus and dedication at the expense of everything else.
 There’s been this idea that you can’t be a successful chef and have other interests, which is just madness.
 Look after your people instead of seeing everyone as an employee, and you’ll find that not only do your team members stick around, you’ll attract more.”